Martha King: Work

 King was one of the early British and Irish settlers who turned to botanical illustration to "eke out a livelihood in rough conditions".

 In September 1842, King was commissioned by the Wellington Horticultural and Botanical Society to prepare two sets of drawings of interesting indigenous botanical specimens, one to be forwarded to the directors of the New Zealand Company, and the other to the London Horticultural Society.
 Exactly why King was chosen for this commission is unknown.
 The first set of 40 watercolours was completed by January 1843, reaching the New Zealand Company in London in September 1843; it was acquired by the Alexander Turnbull Library in 1981.
 The second set has disappeared without trace.

 In 1845, four of King's lithographs appeared in Edward Jerningham Wakefield's Illustrations to Adventures in New Zealand.

-Apart from the botanical watercolours, all that remains of King's work are 16 pencil sketches depicting scenes of Wellington, Wanganui and New Plymouth, dated between 1841 and 1859.
+Apart from the botanical watercolours, all that remains of King's work are 16 pencil sketches depicting scenes of Wellington, Whanganui and New Plymouth, dated between 1841 and 1859.
 Although King later exhibited at the Sydney International Exhibition of 1879, no other examples of her work are known to have survived.